Reactive Scenes: Writing Emotive Scene Sequels

 Plottr’s scene templates will help you build chains of proactive action and reactive response in your story.
 Start now with a free trial of Plottr, and let us know your favorite templates in the comments section.

-Reactive scenes template - header
+Reactive scene template

 Table of Contents